-This bike workout from pro triathlete Dede Griesbauer has something for everyone—including high cadence work and big gear work before finishing up with some lactate threshold intervals.
-It’s a fun way to keep your body and brain feeling sharp in these darker winter months.
+This bike workout from pro triathlete Dede Griesbauer has something for everyone—including high-cadence and big-gear work before finishing up with some lactate threshold intervals.
+It’s a fun way to get your body and brain feeling sharp as spring race season ramps up.

-Griesbauer, a three-time Ironman champion and Ultraman world record holder, said: “This workout starts with some high cadence work, which is great for technique.
+Griesbauer, a three-time Ironman champion and Ultraman world record holder, said: “This workout starts with some high-cadence work, which is great for technique.
 Try to settle in the saddle without bouncing.
-High cadence work will often lead your heart-rate to rise, but it does so without smashing your legs.
-You’ll then move on to do some bigger gear work, which will load your legs, and then you’ll finish off with some lactate threshold work.
+High-cadence work will often cause your heart rate to rise, but it does so without smashing your legs.
+You’ll then move on to do some bigger-gear work, which will load your legs, and then you’ll finish off with some lactate threshold work.
 There’s definitely something for everyone here!”

 This workout is prescribed using rate of perceived exertion (RPE) as well as power (as % of FTP).
 For more on using power and FTP in your training, check out this article.